steenbokie/Unser_Stadtbaum_Hamburg/README.md

 This App provides visualizations and statistics about street trees in Hamburg, their age, and other parameters, with an interactive map to get the location and information about each tree.

-The dataset is available at [Transparenzportal Hamburg](https://suche.transparenz.hamburg.de/dataset/strassenbaumkataster-hamburg16?forceWeb=true) the UI of the app is german.
+The dataset is available at [Transparenzportal Hamburg](https://suche.transparenz.hamburg.de/dataset/strassenbaumkataster-hamburg16?forceWeb=true).

+The UI of the app is german.